Dreams pass into the reality of action. From the actions stems the dream again; and this interdependence produces the highest form of living.

 The Default Network (DMN) and the Task Positive Network (TPN) are two distinct neural networks in the brain.
 The DMN is a network of brain regions that are active when the individual is not focused on the outside world and the brain is at wakeful rest.
 It’s called “default” because it is the network that is activated unless we are specifically engaged in goal-directed activity and external input, the realm of the TPN.
-Probably one of the most interesting aspects of these two networks is that when Default is active, Task is not.
-And when Task is active, Default is not.
-Part of each network’s function is to shut the other down.
+Probably one of the most interesting aspects of these two networks is that to the degree Default is active, Task is not.
+And to the degree Task is active, Default is not.
+Like a playground see-saw, as one side goes up, the other goes down.

 Default, on the hand, is when you unhitch the horse (your brain), take the blinders off, and let it loose in a field with nothing in particular to do.
 The horse, while roaming the field, finds many interesting things, often makes new connections between existing information (“aha” moments), and is able understand others and itself.

 Here’s a few specifics about each network (by the way, it’s important to note that while some of the aspects below may sound similar to Right and Left Hemisphere operations, each network actually includes both):

 Actively paying attention (external)

 Short-term (working) memory